-If you are looking to optimize Microsoft teams performance, you will love this new guide.
+If you are looking to optimize Microsoft Teams performance, you’ll love this new guide.

-- The use of virtual private networks (VPN) – 150% within the month of March alone.
+- The use of virtual private networks (VPN) – 150% within one month.
 This puts pressure on internal IT to deliver a good user experience, despite the complexities of internal network routing that can include proxies, security services, central internet bandwidth, backhaul multiprotocol label switching (MPLS) circuits, network address translations, and more.

-There’s actually a lot you can do today to ensure an optimal Microsoft teams user experience.
-So, in this whitepaper, we will take a look at 4 parts of the path between your users and Microsoft teams you can optimize.
-We will also look at some best practices to helping support your users use of Microsoft teams.
+There’s actually a lot you can do today to ensure an optimal Microsoft Teams user experience.
+So, in this whitepaper, we will take a look at 4 parts of the path between your users and Microsoft Teams that you can optimize.
+We will also look at some best practices to help support your users use of Microsoft Teams.

 - Your internal network path to teams